Thread Sealants

 How to Apply PTFE Thread Seal Tape

-WARNING: P.T.F.E.
-(Teflon) thread seal tape is not recommended for making NPT threaded connections when using Schedule 40 or 80 PVC threaded pipe fittings!
-Wrapping P.T.F.E. tape adds bulk and lubricates the joint, both of which increase the risk of cracking the female PVC fitting.
+WARNING: PTFE (Teflon®) thread seal tape is not recommended for making NPT threaded connections with plastic components having female threads such as Schedule 40 or 80 PVC threaded pipe fittings!
+Wrapping PTFE tape adds bulk and lubricates the joint, both of which increase the risk of cracking the female PVC fitting.
+Instead, it is suggested to use a quality thread sealing compound, such as Boshart's Gray Magic, in these applications.
+(See the end of this article for more information on Gray Magic Thread Sealing Compound.)

 PREPARATION: Before wrapping the pipe thread make sure the threads are not damaged, are clean, and free of foreign debris.